deangela/IDM-Faculty-FAQ/independent_studies.md

 The main thing is that the work that the student does must merit 3 credits (unless otherwise specified), so the work for the semester should justify this (a good measure is a 3 credit class has 60 working hours/term).
 Additionally, the goal of an Independent Study should be for advancement of skills/interest outside of what is covered in our course offerings.

-**Please note if you are teaching 6 credits in a semester, you can only take on 1 independent study.**